What is Goodwill?

-Rabbits remain to confine to a patch and do not like to venture far away.
-Similarly, the rabbit consumers will only pick a product if it is available in their acceptable radius.
+Rabbits remain confined to a patch and do not like to venture far away.
+Similarly, the rabbit consumers will only pick a product if it is available within their acceptable radius.

 For example, no one likes to go through extra efforts to buy fruits, vegetables, and groceries.
 A consumer would like to go no farther than the nearest departmental store to make the purchase.

 Valuation of Goodwill